Grace Beyond Remedies

 One such practice involved the use of something as ordinary as salt.

-A small quantity of salt would be taken in the palm and gently waved around the child—typically in circular motions, from head to toe.
-This act was done with a quiet prayerful intent, invoking protection and relief for the child.
-The restlessness would often subside soon after, and the child would become calm and peaceful.
+A small quantity of salt would be taken in the palm and gently waved around the child, typically in circular motions, from head to toe.
+This act was done with a quiet, prayerful intent, invoking protection and relief for the child.
+In many cases, the restlessness would subside soon after, and the child would become calm and peaceful.

 Once the process was complete, the salt was not retained.
 It was immediately washed away—flushed down with water.